ArthurYdalgo/laravext/README.md

 __Credits: Rick and Morty - Adult Swim__

-This is my first composer package.
+This is my first npm/composer package.
 This repo is my side project.
 This repo may contain flaws/bad choices (but who doesn't).
 Use it if you like, ignore it if you hate it.